EECS150/asic-labs-sp24/lab1/README.md

 git clone <your-asic-lab-repo>
 ```

-Then `cd` into the `lab1` folder in your cloned repository.
-Unless otherwise specified, the rest of the lab instructions will assume you are in the `lab1` directory.
+This repository the lab manual (README.md) and all skeleton code in the *skel* directory.
+Following labs will be similar.

 ## Regular Expressions  <a name="paragraph2"></a>
----

-Regular expressions allow you to perform complex ’Search’ or ’Search and Replace’ operations.
-Please work through the tutorial [here](http://regexone.com).
+Regular expressions allow you to perform complex ’Search’ or ’Search and Replace’ operations. **Please work through the tutorial [here](http://regexone.com)**.

-Regular expressions can be used from many different programs: Vim, Emacs, grep, sed, Python, etc. From the command line, use grep to search, and sed to search and replace.
+Regular expressions can be used from many different programs: Vim, Emacs, `grep`, `sed`, Python, etc. From the command line, use `grep` to search, and `sed` to search and replace.

 Unfortunately, deciding what characters needs to be escaped can be somewhat confusing.
 For example, to find all instances of `dcdc_unit_cell_x`, where `x` is a single digit number, using grep: